TACC/Lmod/docs/source/015_writing_modules.rst

 specified.
 This function takes one or more names.
 Here we are specifying a default compiler and mpi stack.
 The third function is **try_load**, which is similar to **load** except that there is no error reported if the module can't be found.
+Any other errors found during loading will be reported.

 The fourth block of code shows how we set **OMP_NUM_THREADS**.
 We wish to set **OMP_NUM_THREADS** to have a default value of 1, but only if the